-Both the qualifying child and eligible family members must each establish independent refugee claims to be granted refugee status.
+Both the qualifying child and any in-country parent of the qualifying child must each establish independent refugee claims to be granted refugee status.

 Eligibility for refugee status is determined on a case-by-case basis through an interview with a specially-trained USCIS officer.